premanshsharma/Generative_AI_Notes/Fast_LLM_revision.md

 - Masked Self-Attention in the decoder ensures that the model doesn't "cheat" by peeking at future tokens when generating outputs.
 - Multi-head Attention enables the model to learn different relationships in parallel.
 - The final logits are used to generate a distribution over all possible tokens, typically used in tasks like translation, text generation, etc.

+# BERT
+- it is an encoder only model.
+-